-If an unequivocal relationship exists between a particular specimen and a page in the publication, then it is a Citation.
-Ideally, a publication refers to specimens by their catalog numbers and institutions, but data can be entered for specimens that were cataloged after they were cited, or that were cited by some other identifier such as a field number.
+If an unequivocal relationship exists between a particular cataloged item and a page in the publication, then it is a Citation.
+Ideally, a publication refers to items by their catalog numbers and institutions, but data can be entered for items that were cataloged after they were cited, or that were cited by some other identifier such as a field number.

 Citation.Publication_ID (FK) INTEGER not null

 There cannot be a Citation until the Publication has been included in the database.
 Because full citation includes a page number, the best practice is to enter citations only when the publication is in its final form.

 Citations link to, and ideally create, Identifications for cataloged items.

 Publication Page Number